Londons Heathrow Airport Closed After Fire Causes Major Power Cut - UrduPoint

 "Passengers should not travel to the airport under any circumstances until the airport reopens."

+Online flight tracking service FlightRadar24 said Heathrow's closure would affect at least 1,351 flights to and from the airport.

+It said 120 flights to the airport were in the air when the closure was announced.

-London Fire Brigade said there had been a "significant" fire at a substation in Hayes, a nearby town in the London borough of Hillingdon.
+London Fire Brigade said there had been a "significant" fire at a substation in Hayes, a nearby town in the London borough of Hillingdon, which caused the power outage.

+It said 10 fire engines and around 70 firefighters were on the scene, while around 150 people had been evacuated from nearby properties.

 Images on social media -- which could not immediately be verified by AFP -- showed huge flames and smoke rising from the substation.